Tests are used to screen for different types of cancer.

 Clinical trials that study cancer screening methods are taking place in many parts of the country.
 Information about ongoing clinical trials is available from the NCI Web site.

-Sputum cytology is a procedure in which a sample of sputum (mucus that is brought up from the lungs by coughing) is viewed under a microscope to check for cancer cells.
+Sputum cytology: Sputum cytology is a procedure in which a sample of sputum (mucus that is coughed up from the lungs) is viewed under a microscope to check for cancer cells.

-Spiral CT scan is a procedure that makes a series of very detailed pictures of areas inside the body using an x-ray machine that scans the body in a spiral path.
+Low-dose spiral CT scan (LDCT scan): A procedure that uses low-dose radiation to make a series of very detailed pictures of areas inside the body.
+It uses an x-ray machine that scans the body in a spiral path.
 The pictures are made by a computer linked to the x-ray machine.
-This procedure is also called a helical CT scan.
+This procedure is also called a low-dose helical CT scan.